Home › Blog › Intercept Surveys 101: Everything You Need to Know

 Intercept surveys are an efficient tool for website usability testing, understanding customer behavior and preferences, and gaining a holistic view of your customer experience.

-Types of Intercept Survey Solutions
+What Are the Types of Intercept Survey Solutions?

 Intercept surveys are highly diverse and cater to different business purposes.
 So, you must clearly understand intercept survey types to leverage them efficiently and interact with your customers.